Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 # AI Archaeologist: Ancient Language Reconstruction

 Project Overview:
-Ancient inscriptions are often incomplete due to damage, leaving archaeologists with missing words, broken sentences, and uncertain interpretations.
+Ancient inscriptions are often incomplete due to human activities, natural disasters, and other elements, leaving archaeologists with missing words, broken sentences, and uncertain interpretations.
 Reconstructing these fragments is often a time-consuming and inefficient process that requires high expertise.
 AI Archaeologist was developed to assist in this process.
 This system analyzes incomplete texts and generates possible reconstructions while providing confidence scores, supporting evidence, and graph-based representations of the relationships within the text.